 Students who enroll and successfully complete the certificate requirements will have the option to subsequently apply for the Master of Engineering in Artificial Intelligence for Product Innovation Online Program within four years and use their certificate courses (12 units) toward the degree (30 units) as long as they earn a grade of B or better in each class.
-Certificate holders who apply to the MEng in Artificial Intelligence for Product Innovation Online Program will additionally be required to provide GRE scores (if required at the time of application) and complete all course requirements for the degree.
+Certificate holders who apply to the MEng in Artificial Intelligence for Product Innovation Online Program will additionally be required to provide GRE scores (if required at time of application) and complete all course requirements for the degree (e.g., three electives, two Pratt MEng management core courses, an industry project and the required on-campus residencies in Durham, NC).